erlanglab/erlangpl-ui/README.md

 > UI for Erlang Performance Lab

+## This project is deprecated and will be removed soon.
+Repo was merged into [`erlangpl`](https://github.com/erlanglab/erlangpl).
+Please report issues there.

 ## Getting started

 `erlangpl-ui` can be started standalone using Node with npm or yarn.